Thinkalaazhcha Nalla Divasam

-Thinkalaazhcha Nalla Divasam won the National Film Award for Best Feature Film in Malayalam for exploring the layers of family relationship in a rural setting threatened by urban culture and explains how the imminent breakdown of the joint family is prevented by a death.
+Thinkalaazhcha Nalla Divasam won the National Film Award for Best Feature Film in Malayalam for exploring the layers of family relationship in a rural setting threatened by urban culture and explains how the imminent breakdown of the joint family is prevented by death.
+However, the film has also been criticized for the portrayal of the lower caste character Kunjan in a negative light for aspiring to purchase the upper caste house.

 Plot

 Janakiyamma stays in a spacious ancestral house with the help of a distant relative girl and servants who help her take care of her cows and poultry.
 Her elder son is Narayanankutty, married to Ambika, both central government servants in Bombay (Mumbai).
 They have two girls, Sheenu and Meenu.
-Her younger son Gopan is married to Bindu and is working in the Middle East.
+Her younger son Gopan is married to Bindu and works in the Middle East.
 She also had a deceased daughter (not shown in the movie) and her son is Venu.

 The story starts with the children and grandchildren arriving at their ancestral house to celebrate the mother's 60th birthday.
 Janakiyamma is very happy with everybody's enthusiasm and thinks everyone is genuinely enjoying their stay at the house.
-Meanwhile, Gopan and Bindu have paid advance for a flat in Bangalore and want to get their share of the ancestral property (the house in which Janakiyamma lives) to be sold to pay the rest of the amount.
-Narayanankutty and Ambika learns about this and are shown upset at uprooting the mother.
+Meanwhile, Gopan and Bindu have paid an advance for a flat in Bangalore and want their share of the ancestral property (the house in which Janakiyamma lives) to be sold to pay the rest of the amount.
+Narayanankutty and Ambika learn about this and are upset at uprooting the mother.
 Narayanankutty is helpless and disappointed because they have not yet bought a house for themselves in Bombay and is visibly envious of the prosperity of his brother.
-One night they have a visitor Kochu/Kunju, who was their father's old servant.
+One night, they have a visitor, Kochu/Kunju, who was their father's old servant and belonged to a so-called lower caste.
 He is now well off and has four sons in the Middle East.
-He offers to buy the property, which upsets Narayanankutty because it is Kochu who is the buyer.
+He offers to buy the property, which upsets Narayanankutty because he, like his mother, has a superiority complex over the castes below them.
 Bindu has bought a TV for Amma (mother) and tries to project to her that Amma is not safe alone in that house.
-Janakiyamma overhears Bindu and Ambika discussing about selling the house and waiting for Amma to die.
+Janakiyamma overhears Bindu and Ambika discussing selling the house and waiting for Amma to die.
 She is heartbroken and accepts the house to be sold.
 She also agrees to go to an old age home suggested by Bindu and Gopan.
 She refuses to go with Narayanankutty and Ambika.